radix-io-archived/sds-docker/README.md

 + mobject/base: Base image for mobject based on the mochi image above.
 Additionally installs mobject and all of its dependencies (BAKE, sdskv, ssg, etc.) via spack.
++ mobject/demo: Mobject demo image based on mobject/base.
+When ran as a container, this demo bootstraps a Mobject cluster by starting a single server daemon.

 ## Building the Mochi base image

-To build the base Mochi image, run `docker build -t mochi:1.0 .` from this checked-out repository.
+To build the base Mochi image, run `docker build -t mochi:1.0 .` from the mochi directory in this repository.

 The resulting image will be about 1 Gigabyte and takes about 15 minutes to build.